chadac/dotfiles/README.md

   scripts](https://github.com/chadac/dotfiles/tree/master) - I wrote
   my own setup scripts in Python.
 Abandoned because it was too Ubuntu-specific, and I moved to Arch.

+## TODO

+* Migrate my wallpapers.
+They should be hosted on S3 and fetched during build.